 Singapore is a vibrant city in a surprisingly verdant setting.
 You don’t have to venture far from the skyscrapers before you’re surrounded by monkey-and-giant-lizard-filled rainforest.
-And this city’s financial success has fed its hotel scene: there are some serious hotels here, some which have more than a thousand rooms!
+This city’s financial success has fed the hotel scene: there are some serious hotels here, a few with more than a thousand rooms!

-Once you’re securely checked in, you’ll be free to explore the wonderful contrasts this city offers.
-As well as the sci-fi city in a garden setting look of the place there’s also the wonderful creative fusion of modern and ancient flavours in the restaurants and flourishing cocktail bars.
-And the shopping, which ranges from catwalk couture to excellent market knock-offs, both electrical and fashion.
-And then there’s the ancient treasures and local specialities which make for unique souvenirs.
-And of course the usual myriad of visitor attractions and the wonderful, cosmopolitan atmosphere.
+Once securely checked in, you are free to explore the wonderful contrasts this city offers.
+As well as the sci-fi city in a garden setting look of the place, there’s also a wonderfully creative fusion of modern and ancient flavours in the restaurants and flourishing cocktail bars.
+Then there's the shopping, which ranges from catwalk couture to excellent market knock-offs, both electrical and fashion.
+Don't forget about the ancient treasures and local specialities which make for unique souvenirs, and of course the usual myriad of visitor attractions combined with the wonderful, cosmopolitan atmosphere.

 For a special occasion

-- 80 room The Scarlet offers a romantic, theatrical experience with lashings of crushed velvet, dark polished wood and ornate mirrors.
-The restaurant is another theatrical affair, but you’re right in amongst the markets and night markets of Chinatown, so you can take a night off from the drama with some street food.
+- 80-room The Scarlet offers a romantic, theatrical experience with lashings of crushed velvet, dark polished wood and ornate mirrors.
+The restaurant is another theatrical affair and you are right in amongst the markets and night markets of Chinatown.

 For a city break

-- Klapsons Hotel has just 17 boutique-style rooms in cosy but modern style plus a modern restaurant with modern cuisine.
+- Klapsons Hotel has just 17 boutique-style rooms in a cosy but modern style plus restaurant with modern cuisine.

 For great value